 Owner of a glorious countertenor voice.

 Thomas has performed across the United States as a soloist with dozens of ensembles and orchestras including Alchymy Viols, Ars Antigua, Bella Voce Camerata, Bach Cantata Vespers, Charlottesville Early Music Access Project, Credo, Elgin Master Chorale, Elgin Symphony Orchestra, Helios Ensemble, Mountainside Baroque, Musikanten Montana, Northwest Indiana Symphony Orchestra, and Schola Antiqua.
-He has performed on many regional concert series and festivals including the Boston Early Music Festival, the Bach and Beyond Baroque Early Music Festival in New York, and the Bloomington Early Music Festival.
+He has performed on regional concert series and festivals including the Boston Early Music Festival, the Bach and Beyond Baroque Early Music Festival, Wicker Park Music Festival, and the Bloomington Early Music Festival.
 He has sung on WGN Radio (Up Late with Patti Vasquez, Nocturnal Journal), WNPR (The Midday), WFMT (The Midnight Special, Midday), and Chicago Irish Radio, and has interviewed with Early Music America, Huffington Post, and 98.7 WFMT.
 In 2016, he (re)created the role of Patie in Allan Ramsay's opera, The Gentle Shepherd, last seen in North America in 1798.

 Thomas is a national finalist in the Classical Singer Magazine Vocal Competition for emerging professionals, and a national semi-finalist in The American Prize for his interpretation of art song.
-His recordings include Vivaldi’s solo cantata, Stabat mater dolorosa, for Biretta Books, Haydn’s Requiem and Vivaldi’s Gloria with the Elgin Master Chorale and Symphony Orchestra, and Bernstein’s Chichester Psalms with the Northwest Indiana Symphony Orchestra, and two albums of Appalachian and Gaelic songs with the Bach and Beethoven Experience.
+His recordings include Vivaldi’s solo cantata, Stabat mater dolorosa, for Biretta Books, Haydn’s Requiem and Vivaldi’s Gloria with the Elgin Master Chorale and Symphony Orchestra, Bernstein’s Chichester Psalms with the Northwest Indiana Symphony Orchestra, and two albums of Appalachian and Gaelic songs with the Bach and Beethoven Experience.

-Outside of singing, Thomas divides his time in Chicago as Executive Director of the Bach and Beethoven Experience; as Director of Women’s Schola and Assistant Conductor of Choirs at Holy Name Cathedral; and developing energy and sustainability curriculum at the University of Illinois at Chicago.
-He teaches private voice, and has presented talks on singing and pedagogy, vocal rhetoric, interdisciplinary collaboration, and entrepreneurship in the arts at the University of Illinois at Chicago, the Illinois Institute of Technology, the Helena Music Teachers Association, DePaul University, and the Self Employment in the Arts (SEA) Art Business Entrepreneurship Workshop.
+Outside of singing, Thomas divides his time in Chicago as Executive Director of the Bach and Beethoven Experience; as Director of Women’s Schola and Assistant Conductor of Choirs at Holy Name Cathedral; and as a sustainability educator and professional at the University of Illinois at Chicago.
+He teaches private voice, and has presented talks on singing and pedagogy, vocal rhetoric, interdisciplinary collaboration, and entrepreneurship in the arts at the University of Illinois at Chicago, the Illinois Institute of Technology, the Helena Music Teachers Association, DePaul University, and through the Self Employment in the Arts (SEA) Art Business Entrepreneurship Workshop.